Apocalypshit

 Apocalypshit is the second studio album by the Mexican band Molotov produced by Mario Caldato, Jr. The album was released in September 1999 on Surco Records.
 Apocalypshit was the first Molotov album to be released in the US.

 Track listing

 Appearances in popular culture

 In 2001, the song "Polkas Palabras" was used as a soundtrack for the motion picture The Fast and the Furious, when Brian breaks into Hector's garage, while he is having a party.

-In 2005 songs by Molotov were used in the Edidios video game "Total Overdose: A Gunslingers Tale in Mexico" released for PS2 and PSP.
+In 2005 songs by Molotov were used in the Eidos video game Total Overdose.

+The song "Apocalypshit" is featured in the 2007 video game Crackdown.

 In 2008, the song "Apocalypshit" was used in the pilot of Breaking Bad, "Pilot", during the final scene where Walt and Jesse escape from the cook site in the desert.